nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 ## Phase space

 The phase space plot displays the trajectory ending at our sink point as expected.
-We also plotted a phase portrait with vectors visualising the flow towards the sink point as we start with different ICs close to it.
+We also plotted a phase portrait with vectors visualising the flow towards the sink point as we start with different initial conditions (ICs) close to it.

 >